NVIDIA/NeMo-Run/docs/guides/configuration.md

 ### Configure in Python

-First, let's discuss the Pythonic configuration system in Nemo-Run.
+First, let's discuss the Pythonic configuration system in NeMo Run.
 The pretraining recipe for Llama3 appears as follows:

-::::{dropdown} Python Configuration Example
-:icon: code-square

 ```python
 from nemo.collections import llm